arghyadipchak/jarvis-public/README.md

-## jarvis
+# Jarvis
-#Public Version of Jarvis Bot used for LIMIT 2020 Online Camp Discord Server
+## Public Version of Jarvis Bot used for LIMIT 2020 Online Camp Discord Server

 Jarvis is a completely private bot made by me to help in managing the Discord Server of LIMIT 2020 Online Camp.